 The battery charges from the mains power, and you should make sure it is charged daily if you are on a multi-day trip.
 The bike I used had to be plugged in directly (the battery was not removable due to the pannier rack), however I was in Greece, where the weather means most accommodation establishments have outdoor power sockets.

 Many bikes have removable battery packs, so you simply take the pack into your room to charge at night.
-A full charge takes on average 4 - 5 hours, and will assist you for 20-30 miles of cycling on a gentle power level.
-Our days were longer than this, but that was OK as you don't need to use the power much on flat rides, or at all when going downhill, so there was always leftover charge at the end of the day, even despite asking my bike for a lot of help on some big hills!
+A full charge takes on average 3 - 5 hours.
+Because you don't need to use the power much on flatter sections of your rides, (or at all when going downhill), I found that there was always leftover charge at the end of the day, even despite asking my bike for a lot of help on some big hills!

-E-bikes are heavier than standard bikes, so you have to bear in mind that gentle hills you might normally manage OK on a standard bike may need a bit of power on the e-bike, due to the extra battery and motor weight.
+E-bikes are a little heavier than standard bikes, so you have to bear in mind that gentle hills you might normally manage OK on a standard bike may need a bit of power on the e-bike, due to the extra battery and motor weight.
 This means it is a good idea to give it a full charge when you can.

 They are however very efficient to run.
 In the UK, you need to be over 14 to ride one on a public road.
-If you're renting an e-bike on holiday, then you probably won't have much choice between bikes, but rest assured rental agents offer similar products to the one I highlighted here which are easy to use, easy to charge, and will make your cycling trip the most relaxing ever, or even help you keep up with a keen-cyclist travel partner.
+If you're renting an e-bike on holiday, then you probably won't have much choice between e-bikes bikes, but rest assured rental agents offer similar products to the one I highlighted here which are easy to use, easy to charge in your destination, and will make your cycling trip the most relaxing ever (or even help you keep up with a keen-cyclist travel partner).